Nicola Wareham MBACP (Accredited)

 Areas of counselling I deal with

-My fees are £40 per session but I am willing to discuss concessions, please do just ring me and I will be very happy to chat to you about it.
+My fees are £40 per session but please do ring me and I will be very happy to chat to you about making sessions affordable for you.